arukusuiinpu/didimisssomething/README.md

 Yes you can!
 The mod has its own config file (didimisssomething.txt), just specify your **apiURL** and **githubToken** in there and you're done!
 - **apiURL** is your github repository address but instead of **https://github.com/author/repositoryname** it is **https://api.github.com/repos/author/repositoryname/**
-- **githubToken** is needed if your repository is private and you wanna give access to it only through the config file for your modpack, more [here](https://github.com/settings/tokens)
+- **githubToken** is needed if your repository is private and you wanna give access to it only through the config file for your modpack, create one [here](https://github.com/settings/tokens)
 - (if you're using gitlab, the api address is **https://gitlab.com/api/v4/projects/projectid/releases**), the token is [here](https://docs.gitlab.com/user/profile/personal_access_tokens/)

 # How to update my mods?